BuvinJT/distbuilder/docs/LowLevel.md

          wrkDir=None, isElevated=False, isDebug=False )

 **binPath**: The path to the binary to be executed.
-Note that the path is returned by `buildExecutable`, which allows the results of that to flow directly into this function.
+Note that the path is returned by `pyScriptToExe`, which allows the results of that to flow directly into this function.